Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 **4. Empathy x Logophority x Animacy Hierarchy (Hu, 2019)**
 - Empathy hierarchy (empathy verb, source verb, preceiver verb) > Animacy hierarchy (animate + human, animate nouns, inanimate nouns)
 - Animate + human noun > animate noun > inanimate noun

+## Hypothesis
-  - then it shows that if the empathy hierarchy is true, then faster reaction time for the empathy verb compared to the source and preceiver verb
+  - Then it shows that if the empathy x logophority x animacy hierarchy (Hu, 2019) is true, then a faster reaction time for the empathy verb compared to the source and preceiver verb
   - If the animacy hierarchy is true, then animate + human nouns have faster reaction times than animate -human nouns
+  - then we expect:
-  - then we expect the fastest reaction time to the empathy and animate +human noun condition
+    - fastest reaction time to the empathy and animate +human noun condition
     - lowest reaction time to the perceiver and inanimate noun condition

 **Another Empathy Hierarchy and its interaction with Animacy (Langacker, 1991:306--307)**
 - **Empathy hierarchy**: speaker (source?) > hearer (preciever?) > human (names) > animal > physical object > abstract entity (collective nouns)
+  - tends to empathize with the speaker, then the hearer, then the human, then the collective nouns

 ## Central question from Jun:
 - whether syntactic information is prioritized over non-syntactic information (e.g., gender, number, animacy) in early-stage processing